 Your Relationship to Others

-- View of others/the world: Do you generally believe people can be trusted and loyal.
-Is the world a safe place?
+- View of others/the world: Do you generally believe people can be trusted?
+That the world is a safe place?

 - Intimate partnerships: Have you had loving, healthy relationships?
-A pattern of relationship intability?
-Do you believe you deserve to give and receive love?
+A pattern of relationship instability?
+Do you believe you deserve to receive love or struggle with feeling unlovable?

-- Family: Are you free to give and receive love to your children, parents and extended family?
-Are there obstacles blocking these connections such as diffuse boundaries or old unhelpful patterns of relating?
+- Family/Friends: Are you free to give and receive love to your family and friends?
+Are there obstacles blocking these connections including a need for more healthy boundaries?

-- Managing Emotions: Do you feelings drive you to behave in hurtful ways to others as in demonstrations of excessive anger?
+- Managing Emotions: Do your feelings drive you to behave in hurtful ways to others?
+Are you impulsive rather than generally emotionally regulated?

 - Life Balance: Do your scales tip over so far onto one side or the other that there are consequences for your relationships – or for yourself?